What Our Sleeping Positions Say About Us

 The way you sleep can say a lot about your personality, your habits, and even your concerns.
-There are many different sleep styles.
+There are many different sleeping positions.
 Discover what each one means in the following article.

-It is characterized by sleeping on your side, with both legs straight together, as well as keeping your back straight.
-Your hands will tend to be on the side of your body or with one of them underneath the pillow or even stretched out.
-It is taken on by 15% of the people that were in the study.
-People that do this are uninhibited, relaxed, and have a worry free personality.
+People that do this are uninhibited, relaxed, and have a worry-free personality.
 They are very social people, get along with most people, feel good when they are part of a group, trust in others, but tend to be very innocent.

-Sleeping face up, with your legs separated at hip or shoulder width and arms stretched along the sides of your body (almost always touching it).
-No more than 8% said they sleep this way, with their chin towards the ceiling.
-These people’s personality is characterized by being reserved, quiet, with not very strong emotions, and don’t let others know a lot about them.
-They don’t like the “ordinary”, they have very high goals and objectives.
-They are loyal and protect their family and loved ones.
-They deeply value the ties they have with others.
+These people are usually reserved and quiet.
+They don’t have very strong emotions, and don’t let others know a lot about them.
+They don’t like the “ordinary” and have very high goals and objectives.
+Generally, they are loyal, protect their family and loved ones, and deeply value the ties they have with others.

 “Free Falling” Position

 People have given the position this name because it seems like you just fell from heaven.
 The person will lie face down, with their head turned towards one side.
 They’ll have one or both hands underneath the pillow or above their head.
 7% of the people studied said they slept like this.

 In regards to personality, the “free-fallers” are very intense, sociable, uninhibited, and, deep down, very sensitive, people.
 They love freedom a lot and don’t like to be told what to do about anything.
 They are generally not judgmental people.

 This is the complete opposite of the one above, because the person is face up, with their arms partially or completely around the pillow, legs semi-bent or straight.
 This is the favorite position of 5% of the people interviewed.